ethereum/ethereum-org-website/src/content/governance/index.md

 As the champion of a contentious EIP, you should try and address objections to build consensus around your EIP.
 Given the size and diversity of the Ethereum community, there isn't a single metric (e.g. a coin vote) that can be used to gauge community consensus, and EIP Champions are expected to adapt to the circumstances of their proposal.
 This being said, EIP Champions are expected to solicit feedback from all relevant stakeholders.

 Beyond the security of the Ethereum network, significant weight has historically been placed by Protocol Developers on what Application/Tooling Developers and Application Users value, given that their using and developing on Ethereum is what makes the ecosystem attractive for other stakeholders.
-Additionally, EIPs need to be implemented across all client implementations.
-Part of this process usually means convincing Protocol Developers that a particular change is valuable and showing how it helps end-users or solves a security issue can assist in that.
+Additionally, EIPs need to be implemented across all client implementations, which are managed by distinct teams.
+Part of this process usually means convincing multiple teams of Protocol Developers that a particular change is valuable and that it helps end-users or solves a security issue.

 <Divider />